-Are you getting stuck at brainstorming skills for resume to get that perfect remote job?
+Are you getting stuck with brainstorming skills for your resume to get that perfect remote job?

-This is the exact point where every remote job seeker halts who wants to find a remote job.
+This is the exact point where everyone who wants to find a remote job halts.

 Whether you are just out of college or making a career shift, it’s a proven fact that a resume can make or break your career.

 Like it or not, tailoring a perfect resume plays a vital part in every job search but more so in a remote job search.

 Remote jobs are gaining momentum in today’s world, and when you have zero face-to-face interaction with your employer, your resume is the only thing that decides your chances to get the job.

 Top skills for resume to get a remote job:

 Pro at managing time